 Why Do We Need Self-Care?

-Thinking about yourself for working adults is about attending to your needs that will help minimize your stress or anxiety from your daily lives especially if you are living alone away from your family and living in a fast paced world of technology and consumerism.
+Thinking about yourself for working adults is about attending to your needs that will help minimize your stress or anxiety from your daily lives especially if you are living alone away from your family and living in a fast-paced world of technology and consumerism.

-It’s about taking time to prioritize yourself by taking care of your needs and being mindful to your activities knowing what makes you happy because in the first place you are accountable for your happiness.
+It’s about taking time to prioritize yourself by taking care of your needs and being mindful of your activities knowing what makes you happy because in the first place you are accountable for your happiness.